 As a small business in the tourism industry, summer may very well be the most important season of the year for you.
 Ensuring adequate employees to handle your busy season can prove quite the challenge, especially with the limited resources that small tour operators, activity providers, or accommodation owners have to work with.
-To help you get set up for peak season, here are 4 best practices for seasonal recruitment:
+To help you get set up for peak season, here are 4 things to keep in mind when you hire a tour guide:

 The last thing you want to be doing is still recruiting once peak season hits.
 Make sure to start the hiring process early, so that you can get both recruitment and training completed before your busy season truly kicks off.
 The beginning of April is a great time to start if your goal is to be fully staffed by June.